Beginners courses provide a systematic and progressive introduction to Tai Chi and Qigong, which includes:

-Loosening and mobilizing exercises are practised at the start of each class to open the body, release tension, develop body awareness and articulation of movement.
+Loosening and mobilizing exercises are practised at the start of each class to help release tension and develop awareness and articulation of movement.

-Students are introduced to the principles of Tai Chi posture and the process of cultivating relaxation and release within the body, creating the foundation for Tai Chi practice.
+Students are introduced to the principles of posture and the process of cultivating relaxation and release within the body, creating the foundation for Tai Chi and Qigong practice.

-Simple movement patterns are introduced – including verticality, shifting weight, rotation, stepping and co-ordination of the upper and lower body – covering the main aspects of movement in this Tai Chi style.
+Simple movement patterns are introduced – including verticality, shifting weight, rotation, stepping and co-ordination of the upper and lower body – covering the basic aspects of movement and internal focus in this Tai Chi style.
 Students progress to learn Huang Sheng Shyan’s 5 loosening exercises, which provide a framework to understand and cultivate the deeper aspects of the practice.

 Tai Chi Form – 37 Posture Form

-Tai Chi Form is a sequence of connected, flowing movements which originate from martial arts.
-There are many different Tai Chi forms – the 37 Posture Form derives from Yang style and was created by Cheng Man-ch’ing and taught by him in China, Taiwan and the USA between 1946 and 1975.
+Tai Chi Form is a sequence of connected, flowing movements which originate from Chinese martial arts.
+There are many different forms, reflecting the many Tai Chi styles.
+The 37 Form derives from Yang style and was created by Cheng Man-ch’ing and taught by him in China, Taiwan and the USA between 1946 and 1975.
 It was later refined by his senior student Huang Sheng Shyan and subsequent teachers.
-We will focus initially on learning the first 8 movements from the opening section of the 37 Form.
+We will focus initially on learning the first few movements of the Huang Sheng Shyan lineage 37 Form.

-Beginner partner practice is taught through non-competitive exercises, to enhance the understanding of Tai Chi principles and cultivate basic skills, including grounding, issuing, connected movements and co-operative partner forms.
-Partnerwork can be the most fascinating and enjoyable aspect of Tai Chi practice, and is ideally approached with an attitude of co-operation and mutual growth.
+Beginners partner practice is taught through non-competitive exercises, to enhance the understanding of Tai Chi principles and cultivate basic skills, including sensitivity, grounding, yielding, connection and co-ordination.
+Partnerwork can be the most fascinating, fun and enjoyable aspect of practice, and is approached with an attitude of co-operation and mutual growth.